zwang695/alexa-skills-list/README.md

 *alexa, ask movie info about the magnificent seven*

-Gets movie release years and descriptions by searching theMovieDB.org based on title
+Gets movie details by searching theMovieDB.org based on title

 ***